kaspermunch/PopulationGenomicsCourse/Exercises/01_cluster_practicals/README.md

 ### Install Python

 If you have not done so already, you shuold a distribution of Python called *Anaconda*.
 Anaconda is simply an easy way of installing Python on Windows, macOS (Mac), and Linux, but it comes with the conda package management system (see below).
 To install Anaconda, head to [this](https://www.anaconda.com/download).
-When the download has completed, you should follow the platform specific instructions:
+When the download has completed, you should follow default installation.

-* **For Windows:** Double-click the `.exe` file you just downloaded and follow the instructions on the screen.
-When prompted, tick the box to add Anaconda python to your PATH.
-The installer will also ask you if you want to download and install a program called Visual Studio Code.
-Do that too.
-* **For OSX:** Double-click the `.pkg` file you just downloaded and follow the instructions on the screen.
-Make a default installation.
-The installer will also ask you if you want to download and install a program called Visual Studio Code.
-Do that too.

 ### Conda environments